franky90237/LeetCode/README.md

 Medium 1864.
 Minimum Number of Swaps to Make the Binary String Alternating <br>
 Medium 2249.
 Count Lattice Points Inside a Circle <br>
 Medium 2522.
 Partition String Into Substrings With Values at Most K <br>
+Medium 2975.
+Maximum Square Area by Removing Fences From a Field <br>

 # graph
 Medium 2316.
 Count Unreachable Pairs of Nodes in an Undirected Graph <br>
+Medium 2976.
+Minimum Cost to Convert String I <br>

 # logic
 Medium 809.
 Expressive Words <br>
+Medium 1801.
+Number of Orders in the Backlog <br>